 DC output + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior HIGH + Normal The DC output remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. io on LOW + Inverted by poor southern or digital community. is on HIGH + Inverted → The DC output will be switched off and locked.
+It can be switched on or off by pushbutton or digital command. is on T LOW + Inverted 15 011 HIGH + Inverted The DC output will be switched off and locked.
 Later it can be switched on again by toggling the pin.
-During lock, pushbutton or digital command can delete the request to switch on by pin.
-T LOW + Normal 7 b) Remote control of current and power
+During lock, pushbutton or digital command • LOW + Normal can delete the request to switch on by pin.

+b) Remote control of current and power